 Horse racing operator WatchandWager is expecting to obtain an advanced deposit wagering (ADW) license renewal for the period leading up to 2020, news reports have surfaced.

 California Close to Renewing WatchandWager License

 On November 29, the California Horse Racing Board (CHRB) approved the license extension of WatchandWager by another three months.
-According to WatchandWager’s parent company, Webis Holdings this clearly indicates that the regulatory body is preparing to give the betting operator rights to continue running its activities until the end of 2020, with Webis citing December, 2020 as the possible deadline of a fully-renewed extension.
+According to WatchandWager’s parent company, Webis Holdings this clearly indicates that the regulatory body is preparing to give the betting operator rights to continue running its activities until the end of 2020, with Webis citing December 2020 as the possible deadline for a fully-renewed extension.

 While the information about a full license has not yet been confirmed, Webis insisted that the unanimous support for the extension has been indication enough that its horse betting entity will be granted the exclusive rights to continue and provide California with a place to make wagers on the outcome of horse races.
 Hardly an “uncertainty”, the talks about full renewal of the license dragged the stock price down a little.

-A full renewal of the license, however, can only begin in February, 2019, after the current extension has expired.
+Full renewal of the license, however, can only begin in February 2019, after the current extension has expired.
 During its board meeting, Webis discussed the possibility of that happening, with the executives expressing their conviction that CHRB wouldn’t hesitate to grant the company the right to operate for a period of at least two years.

 According to WatchandWager, this is an important development as it will allow the company to benefit directly from the legalization of sports betting across the nation, and in California specifically.
 The legal move comes after the federal law prohibiting the activity was defeated in the U.S. Supreme Court by the State of New Jersey back in May.